-- Prevention: early identification and intervention with students demonstrating poor attendance patterns. - Individual Support: problem solving with students, families and school staff.
+- Individual Support: problem solving with students, families and school staff.
 Identification of barriers to regular attendance and development of strategies to overcome those barriers. - Crisis Management: act as a member of the response team for schools experiencing a tragic event. - Consultation: with administration through regular meetings to determine appropriate programming and school supports; with community agencies to facilitate referrals. - Coordination: referrals and collaboration with community partners to address attendance, anxiety, and other barriers.